 Open Systems are the systems that are capable of interconnection by each system having implemented a common set of protocols regardless of their underlying architecture.

 As communication through a network requires a large number of tasks to be done on the data, a variety of functions were required to be developed for each purpose.
 Groups of functions formed modules, formally known as layers.
 These layers interact with each other through the proper interface.
 Some principles were developed for the creation of these layers:

-1. Don’t create many layers such that system engineer’s task of describing and integrating the layers remain simpler.
+1. Don’t create many layers such that the system engineer’s task of describing and integrating the layers remains simpler.

 2. Create a boundary at a point where the description of service can be small and information flow across the boundary can be minimized.

 3. Create a separate layer to perform separate functions.

 4. Collect similar functions into the same layer.

 5. Select boundaries at a point where experience has demonstrated to be successful.

 6. Create a layer of easily localized functions so that the layer could be easily redesigned and changed without affecting the services provided.